tinymce/tinymce-docs/migration-from-froala.md

 ## Migrating Custom Drop-down Toolbar Buttons

-The TinyMCE `addMenuButton` option is used in place of the Froala `RegisterCommand` `type: dropdown` option.
+The {{site.productname}} `addMenuButton` option is used in place of the Froala `RegisterCommand` `type: dropdown` option.

 For information on getting started with the `addMenuButton` option, see: [Toolbar buttons]({{site.baseurl}}/ui-components/toolbarbuttons/#howtocreatecustomtoolbarbuttons) and [Types of toolbar buttons: Menu button]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#menubutton).

 ### Examples: Custom Drop-down Buttons

-The following examples show a Froala editor and a TinyMCE editor with a basic configuration and a custom drop-down toolbar button.
+The following examples show a Froala editor and a {{site.productname}} editor with a basic configuration and a custom drop-down toolbar button.

 #### Froala 3 - Creating a Custom Drop-down Button